Back to top

 process

-It felt important to have full height images to allow the viewer to see the details in each piece.
-In order to break up the layout, I decided to keep smaller images on the index and clothing category pages.
+It felt important to use full-height images so the viewer can fully take in the details of each piece.
+To break up the layout, I kept smaller images on the index and clothing category pages.

 Once the user enters the product page, there are 2 full height photos of the product as well as a bottom navigation bar which allows them to see other images.
 I wanted to keep the entire site constrained within the window and not allow vertical scrolling.

-The layout for the index and product pages were designed to cut off certain words to create an illusion of a larger art board area.
-In order to keep the shopping and browsing experience interesting, the home page is meant to be busier and more complex than the category and product pages.
-The idea was to create an almost magazine-like layout for the index page.
+The index and product page layouts are designed to intentionally crop certain words, creating the illusion of a larger artboard.
+To keep the shopping and browsing experience engaging, the home page is more layered and complex than the category and product pages.
+The goal was to give the index page a magazine-like feel.

-While wireframing the preliminary site, it was clear that there should be more negative space in the homepage to emphasize the minimalistic brand identity.
-In addition, while creating the site map I decided to keep the main focus of the navigation solely on the garment categories.
-Info, contact, returns/exchanges, FAQ, terms & conditions, and sustainability information can be all found in the same place.
+While wireframing the initial site, it became clear that the homepage needed more negative space to better reflect the minimal brand identity.
+When building the sitemap, I chose to keep the navigation focused on garment categories, with info, contact, returns and exchanges, FAQ, terms and conditions, and sustainability all housed in one place.

 product page